Actindo-AG/Documentation/Magento2/UserInterface/01_Connections.md

 **Store view languages**

 - [Save]
     Click this button to save any changes made.

-- *Store view "store view name"*
 - *Select Core1 language for store view*
-        Click the drop-down list and select the language in which the products will be uploaded to the corresponding store.
+    Click the drop-down list and select the language in which the products will be uploaded to the corresponding store view.
 All available languages are displayed in the list.

 ### Order states